We're Going to Be Friends

-Lyrics
+Background and music

 "Suzy Lee", who is mentioned in the song in "We're Going to Be Friends", makes recurring appearances in White Stripes' discography, including in their eponymous album, which includes the song "Suzy Lee", as well as on Get Behind Me Satan, which is dedicated to Suzy Lee, "Wherever she may be..."

-Themes

 The song speaks of a girl and boy who become friends while engaging in activities in and out of school.
 AllMusic said the song "takes a nostalgic look back at the innocence of school days with a surprisingly sensitive vocal as [Jack] expertly paints impressions of days past with deft economy."

 Music video

-The video features Jack and Meg White on a couch in front of Jack's house at night time.
-Jack is playing a guitar, while Meg is sleeping alongside him.
+The video features Jack and Meg White on a couch in front of their house at night time.
+The couch was on the curb as they planned to discard of it.
+Jack is playing a Framus 5/59 Sorella guitar, while Meg is sleeping alongside him (Meg was genuinely sleeping as it was approximately midnight by the time the video was filmed).
 Jack wakes Meg as the song ends.
 The cover of the single is a still from the video.

-The video was shot in one take after the band had finished shooting for the video for the song "Hotel Yorba".
+The video was shot in one take after the band had finished shooting for the video for the song "Hotel Yorba", which was director of photography Kevin Carrico's idea as he some extra film available after the shoot.

 Reception

-Tom Maginnis with AllMusic called the song a "sweet acoustic ballad," and NME called it "fey childhood-sweetheart folk."
+Tom Maginnis with AllMusic called the song a "sweet acoustic ballad", and NME called it "fey childhood-sweetheart folk".
 The A.V.
 Club said it was "the album's most shocking track."